 We provide all-inclusive pricing on a wide variety of bariatric surgery procedures in Mexico, including the gastric bypass, gastric sleeve, mini gastric bypass, gastric band, and revision surgery.
 Best of all, because we offer bariatric surgery in Mexico, we’re able to provide quality care for a fraction of what you’d pay in the USA or Canada.

 Our expert doctors and surgeons will help you through your weight loss surgery journey from beginning to end.
-With pre-op consultation and post-op care, we help all of our patients get the most out of their bariatric surgery in Mexico and start to lead happy healthier lives.
+With pre-op consultation and post-op care, we ensure all of our patients get the most out of their bariatric surgery in Mexico and start to lead happier, healthier lives.

 Gastric bypass surgery restricts food intake by creating a small pouch at the top of the stomach.
 The pouch is then connected to a section of the small intestine, allowing food to bypass the lower stomach and the first two parts of the small intestine.
-This should be viewed as a permanent procedure; the gastric bypass may be reversed.
+This should be viewed as a permanent procedure.

 Duodenal switch surgery is a combination of a gastric sleeve and gastric bypass surgery.
-It is one of the more rare primary treatments for morbid obesity that is usually covered by insurance.
-The procedure is occasionally done as a secondary procedure after a failed Gastric Band Surgery.
+It is one of the rarer primary treatments for morbid obesity, though it is becoming more common.
+The procedure is occasionally done as a secondary procedure after a failed bariatric surgery.

-Mini Gastric Bypass is both restrictive and mal-absorptive as the small stomach pouch necessitates earlier satiety in patients.
-The intestinal bypass causes food to skip the duodenal column where the majority is absorbed into the bloodstream.
+Mini gastric bypass is both restrictive and mal-absorptive as the small stomach pouch necessitates earlier satiety in patients.
+The intestinal bypass causes food to skip the duodenal column, where the majority of calories is absorbed into the bloodstream.

 Getting bariatric surgery in Mexico is a major life decision, and it comes with lots of smaller choices to make along the way, including the type of surgery you get and who will perform it.
 With so many options available, why should you choose to come to Mexico and partner with ALO Bariatrics?